silverstripe/silverstripe-dms-cart/README.md

 ## Overview

-The module adds a new `DocumentCart` model which allows for the request of physical copies of documents from a Document Management Module to be printed and/or downloaded.
+The module adds a new `DMSDocumentCart` model which allows for the request of physical copies of documents from a Document Management Module to be printed and/or downloaded.